Universal, 12 Chapters, 1940. Starring Billy Halop, Kenneth Howell, Huntz Hall, Phillip Terry, Cy Kendall, Ben Taggart, Russell Hicks, Gabriel Dell.

 The serial’s lead villain is miscast as well; though Cy Kendall sneers and schemes with enjoyably slimy flair as Flaming Torch leader Brand, he’s simply not a convincing aspiring dictator, despite his frequent references to the “government I plan to set up in this country.”
 Ideal as cynical opportunists (Secret Agent X-9) or greedy mob bosses (The Green Hornet), Kendall is just too relaxed to be credible as a power-crazed revolutionary; an actor with a more intense, dynamic screen presence (such as Henry Brandon) was needed here.
 The dignified Ben Taggart, on the other hand, is very well-suited to the role of Kendall’s chief henchman Severn; he gives his character a grave, precise, and briskly efficient manner that seems appropriate to the executive branch of a supposed underground political organization.

 Russell Hicks is excellent as the courageous and intelligent Colonel Barton, repeatedly standing up to Kendall and Taggart with suave and scornful dignity.
 The most prominent Torch henchmen are the hard-faced Gene Rizzi, the phlegmatically crafty Victor Zimmerman, and the tall and intimidatingly cranky Edgar Edwards; other heavies include Pierce Lyden, George Eldredge, Donald Curtis, Al Hill, and Ethan Laidlaw.
-“Little Tough Guys” Roger Daniels and Ken Lundy are given high billing as two of Billy’s pals, but have almost nothing to do; the subordinate Junior G-Men are similarly marginalized–and receive no screen credit, making me unable to positively identify any of them; the actor who plays Bradford’s slightly grouchy G-man aide Duke is also uncredited.
+“Little Tough Guys” Roger Daniels, Harris Berger and Ken Lundy are given high billing as three of Billy’s pals, but have almost nothing to do; the subordinate Junior G-Men are similarly marginalized–and receive no screen credit, making me unable to positively identify any of them; the actor who plays Bradford’s slightly grouchy G-man aide Duke is also uncredited.
 William Hall pops up as another G-man, future serial heroine Jeanne Kelly (Riders of Death Valley) as a waitress, William Desmond and Tom London as cops, Edward Fielding as an endangered scientist, Kenneth Harlan as a security guard, and Florence Halop (Billy’s sister) as the girl who serves the food at the Junior G-Men’s lunches.

 Junior G-Men’s action scenes and fast pacing, combined with its offbeat protagonists and good Universal production values, make it an interesting and entertaining serial overall–albeit one that could have been considerably improved by some recasting, and by considerably less ham-fisted depictions of its bad kids, good kids, and G-men.